 4. Route 66 “Cars”

 Of course, Texas doesn’t escape the Route 66 “Cars” connection.
-This old Dodge had hundreds of scribbles on it from travellers taking their Route 66 adventure – all you need is something to write on inscribe with, and you too could have your own inscription!
+This old Ford had hundreds of scribbles on it from travellers taking their Route 66 adventure – all you need is something to write on inscribe with, and you too could have your own inscription!

 5. Route 66 Midpoint